CancerSystemsMicroscopyLab/SemaPlex/README.md

 ## Training and applying the model

+Training the SemaPlex model:
-Train and apply the SemaPlex model, set the dataset path and input/target channels in the main.py file.
-Guiding channels may be specified as an addition input channe as we have done here for DAPI.
+1. Set the dataset path and input/target channels in the main.py file.
+Guiding channels may be specified as an addition input channel.
+Also specify the target markers to be unmixed.
+For example, in this repo, parameters are set so that lamin will be unmixed from a mixture here named 555nm and augmented/guided by DAPI channel.

-Running this python script will then train a model using all data which have matching input-target pairs.
-Inputs field without corresponding target fields will not be used for training but predicted using the trained model.
+2. Run the main.py scripte which will then train a model using all data which have matching input-target pairs (by image file name).
+Inputs field without corresponding target fields will not be used for training but predicted using the trained model subsequently.
 All results are placed in the results folder.

+3. To use further apply the model to unmix, change the path_to_dataset variable to point to the new dataset.
+To prevent retraining of a model, remove/comment out the call to 'train_unet' on line 36.
+The script will then unmix all images in the new dataset.

-A sample result has been provided showing prediction of lamin from a mixture in 555nm further guided by DAPI.
+A sample result has been provided showing prediction of lamin from a mixture in 555nm further guided by DAPI which can be reproduced by running the sample main.py script as is.
 Run time can vary depending on hardware and dataset size. ~1hrs-4hrs runtime might be expected.

+For

 ## Downstream processing
 Downstream results demonstrated in the manuscript - TBC- were created using scripts hosted at - TBC -